 Stripping the government of the ‘silly’ money it generates will force them to start acting in a responsible way.
 Allocating money to areas that need it and getting rid of ridiculous schemes that drain taxpayers’ money.

 Do we really think that the smart motorway system that the government has spent billions of pounds on is any good?

 Or that the inflated and bloated government and public sector pay packets are a reflection of the service they provide us?

 Or that our hospitals are being managed in an efficient way?
 Or that our scandal ridden police force is worthy of our hard-earned money?
 Public service levels are appalling, and it has been getting worse.

 To summarise, the government needs to start running the country like a business, carefully looking at where money should be saved and spending money in areas that need it most.
-With full transparency and a public statement outlining exact government spending each quarter to us the investors (taxpayers).
+With full transparency and a public statement outlining exact and detailed government spending each quarter to us the investors (taxpayers).